DoofieCorp/blog/content/posts/External-authentication-and-authentication-data-forwarding-with-nginx.md

 +++

-In todays world it is normal to see applications running on [Kubernetes](https://kubernetes.io/) and exposed with [ingress nginx](https://kubernetes.github.io/ingress-nginx/).
+In today's world, it is normal to see applications running on [Kubernetes](https://kubernetes.io/) and exposed with [ingress nginx](https://kubernetes.github.io/ingress-nginx/).

 Authentication can be added to any application exposed by ingress nginx by using [oauth2-proxy](https://kubernetes.github.io/ingress-nginx/).
 Using the following annotations configures nginx's (http auth request module)[https://nginx.org/en/docs/http/ngx_http_auth_request_module.html].